Hotchkiss M1909 Benét–Mercié machine gun

-The Hotchkiss M1909 machine gun was a light machine gun of the early 20th century, developed and built by Hotchkiss et Cie.
+The Hotchkiss M1909 machine gun was a light machine gun of the early 20th century that was developed and built by Hotchkiss et Cie.
 It was also known as the Hotchkiss Mark I, Hotchkiss Portative and M1909 Benét–Mercié.

 Design

 It was based on a design by Austrian nobleman and Army officer, Adolf Odkolek von Újezd, who sold the manufacturing rights to Hotchkiss in 1893.
-Several improved versions were designed by Hotchkiss's American manager, Laurence Benét and his French assistant, Henri Mercié.
+Several improved versions were designed by Hotchkiss's American manager, Laurence Vincent Benét (son of General Stephen Vincent Benét) and his French assistant, Henri Mercié.

 It was gas-operated and air-cooled, had a maximum range of 3800 m and weighed 12 kg (27 lb).
 Initial models were fed by a 30-round feed strip but later models could be either strip-fed or belt-fed.
 The U.S. types had a bipod, while some others used a small tripod.
 This tripod, fitted under the firearm, could be moved with the weapon, and thus was very different from larger, heavier tripods of the period.